 How long could you feed your family, if you couldn’t go shopping?

-I first wrote about stocking up on emergency food supplies after seeing photos of empty supermarket shelves during the snow.
+I first wrote about stocking up on emergency food supplies after seeing photos of empty supermarket shelves during ‘Beast from the East’ snow storms.

 A few days of severe weather seemed to make half the country grind to a halt.
 With many shops reliant on central warehouses, food deliveries got disrupted by the snow.